Highlight 1: Rationalize Decision Behavior under Uncertainty

 We show that risk-aware behaviors in demand response originate from non-quadratic discomfort state cost functions and price uncertainty with skewed distributions.
 We proposed a novel demand response formulation that combines non-anticipatory multi-stage decision making with non-quadratic cost functions, and showed prudence (the positive third-order derivative of the cost function) is the first principle that causes risk-averse decision behavior despite the formulation having a risk-neutral objective.
 We further proved that, given a non-quadratic cost function, the change in decision action level due to prudence scales proportionally with the skewness of the price distribution.
 [Link]

 Coincident peak (CP) demand charges customers based on their individual demand at the system’s overall peak time.
 We proposed a novel game-based framework to analyze the CP shaving problem, developing a theoretical model to examine the impact of strategic customer behavior on system efficiency.
 The game structure exhibits different characteristics depending on the extent to which customers can shift their demand.
-We derived analytical Nash equilibrium solutions and analyzed the price of anarchy by comparing it to a standardized centralized peak-sharing model.
+We derived analytical Nash equilibrium solutions and analyzed the efficiency loss by comparing it to a standardized centralized peak-sharing model.
 [Link]

 New York City is projected to experience nearly double its electricity demand over the next two decades due to the electrification plan, requiring a 60% increase in investment in energy infrastructure.
 A top priority is balancing efficiency and affordability.
 We first analyze the distribution pattern of the current energy infrastructure and identify the associated socio-technical impact.
 Then, we proposed a demographics-driven metric to prioritize investment at the census tract level.
 This metric offers a novel approach to grid planning and supports an equitable path toward electrification.